Sign In / Sign Out

 - ASU Home

 Program Learning Outcomes identify what a student will learn or be able to do upon completion of their program.
 Program learning outcomes are stated in such a way that they are specific to the discipline, challenging enough for the degree awarded, and measurable.
 At ASU, they are typically measured through students’ work (course embedded assessment) using tools such as rubrics.
 The language for outcomes should focus on what student’s accomplish and learn when enrolled in a program.

 Programs usually have 4 or 5 outcomes but are only required to assess three per cycle (certificates are only required to assess two outcomes).
 Each outcome should have at least two related measures.

-For guidance on how to write program learning outcomes, please visit the Program Learning Outcomes section of the handbook.
+For guidance on how to write program learning outcomes and for examples, please visit the Program Learning Outcomes section of the handbook.
 Completed sample plans can also be found on the UOEEE's Canvas site under the Sample Plans/Report module.

 *Anderson, L. W., & Krathwohl, D. R. (2001).
 A taxonomy for learning, teaching, and assessing: A revision of Bloom's taxonomy of educational objectives.
 New York: Longman,